Why do so many comedians scratch their heads in publicity shots?

 Jack Dee is such a master of the craft that he makes it look as if he’s merely resting his head.
 But he’s scratching it, believe me.
 Oh yes.

 Andy Hamilton goes for the opposite-inverted head scratch.
 I think he pulls it off, don’t you?
-Not his head, obv.
+Not his head, obvs.

-“OK guys, where’s the bloody microphone?”
-Jason Manford scratches his head.
+“OK guys, where’s the microphone?”
+No wonder Jason Manford scratches his head.

 Head, Simon, HEAD!
 That’s your neck.
-Oh well, it’ll have to do for now.
+You’re just not trying.

 The lovely Alex Zane prepares to pull his head all the way off.
 Don’t do it, Alex.